Afamia Elnakat, Ph.D., R.E.M.

-Occupation: Deputy Director and Associate Professor of Research
+Occupation: Interim Institute Director and Associate Professor of Research

-Juan Gomez is the Deputy Director and an associate professor of research at the UTSA Texas Sustainable Energy Research Institute.
+Juan Gomez is the Interim Institute Director and an Associate Professor of Research at the UTSA Texas Sustainable Energy Research Institute.

 Prior to joining the Energy Institute, Dr. Gomez was part of the Global Technology Group for an engineering and consulting firm for over 9 years.
 He worked in projects throughout the U.S., Puerto Rico, Mexico, Singapore, the Middle East, and other geographies.

 • Registered Professional Engineer in the state of Texas (No. 95679)